Transportation Tomorrow

 What if I don't feel comfortable answering some of the questions?

 The Transportation Tomorrow Survey team is dedicated to protecting the privacy of it participants.
 Any personal identifiers collected are destroyed at the end of the survey's data collection phase.
-The data collected is then aggregated and no personal data that can be traced back to you or your individual household will ever be released.
+The data colleted is then aggregated and no personal data that can be traced back to you or your individual household will ever be released.
+View the Privacy Statement at the bottom of the page.

 What if I don't drive a car?